emdete/Qubes-InterVMFS/README.md

 	dependency: python3

-srcvm:

-	usr/bin/QubesInterVMFS.py

-	dependency: python3, python3-llfuser 1.2+dfsg-1

-the makefile is able to create a tgz and contains a brute force method to compile a debian package for easier installation and deinstallation.
+the Makefile is able to create a tgz and contains a brute force method to compile a debian package for easier installation and deinstallation.

 Running